Income Tax for Businessmen in India: Tax Slabs, Deductions and ITR Filing

 • Either pay now or pay later if there is tax due.
 Nevertheless, it is advisable to go for “Pay now”.

-• In case of no demand/ no refund or eligible for a refund, Preview Return.
+• In case of no demand/no refund, or eligible for a refund, Preview Return.

-• Click preview return.
+• Click the preview return.

 • On the preview and submit your return page, confirm the details and click Preview.